caseypt/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 *2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.*

-My strategy is to use fill NA values with the mean value for that given interval.
+My strategy is to fill NA values with the mean value for that given interval calculated from all of the days in the dataset.

 ```r